 - Disposing of property not wanted by shareholders

 - Distributing remaining assets to shareholders.

 In regards to dissolving a limited liability company (LLC), they can do so by filing an Article of Dissolution through Florida’s Department of Corporations as long as they meet the requirements of the state statutes.
 This includes stating the reason for the dissolution and noting the effective date of the dissolution.
 As well, there can’t be any pending lawsuits against the LLC and all debts and liabilities must be paid.
 The process of dissolving an LLC requires:

 - Distributing assets to creditors

 - Disposing of property not given to members.

-Our Law Firm is Practiced in Business Law, Representing Jacksonville and Orange Park Clients in Selling a Business and Asset Liquidation
+Our Law Firm is Practiced in Business Law, Representing Jacksonville, Orange Park and Daytona Beach Clients in Selling a Business and Asset Liquidation

 While there are specific provisions that a business must follow before dissolving, based on their particular entity of choice, there are some basic guidelines that they can follow prior to dissolving.
 These guidelines include:

 - Dissolving the business as stipulated in the firm’s agreements, if applicable.